Charleston Gazette-Mail: Charleston Daily Mail

 The Daily Mail was founded in 1914 by former Alaska Governor Walter Eli Clark and remained the property of his heirs until 1987.
 Governor Clark described the newspaper as an "independent Republican" publication.
 In 1987, the Clark heirs sold the paper to the Toronto-based Thomson Newspapers.
 The new owners moderated the political views of the paper to some degree.
 In 1998, Thomson sold the Daily Mail to the Denver-based MediaNews Group.
 Editorial writer Jack Maurice won the Pulitzer Prize for editorials in 1975 for a series of editorials he wrote the year before amid a battle over textbooks in Kanawha County.
 It was the first Pulitzer won by a newspaper in West Virginia.

 The newspaper published in the afternoons, Monday-Saturday, with a Sunday morning edition, until 1961; Monday - Saturday afternoons from 1961-2005, Monday - Friday afternoons from 2005-2009, and Monday - Friday mornings from 2009-2015.

 Combination of operations

 Under a Joint Operating Agreement the two newspapers merged their production and distribution from 1961, while maintaining completely separate editorial operations.
-A combined Gazette-Mail was published on Sundays from 1961 to 1991, produced by both papers' staffs, and from 1991 - 2015, produced by the Gazette staff alone.
+A combined Sunday Gazette-Mail (distinct from the 2015 fully-merged newspaper) was published on Sundays from 1961 to 1991, produced by both papers' staffs, and from 1991 to 2015, produced by the Gazette staff alone.

-A similar combined Saturday edition was produced from 2005 to 2015.
+A similar combined Saturday Gazette-Mail was published on Saturdays from 2005 to 2015.
 It was likewise produced by the Gazette staff, but featured two editorial pages, one produced by each paper's staff.